How Does Credit Card Travel Insurance Work? Everything You Need to Know

 🔎 Always double-check the portal’s cancellation policy and your credit card’s travel protection before you book.

-✈️ If You Transfer Points to a Travel Partner
+✈️ If You Transfer Points to a Travel Partner (like Hyatt, United, Marriott)

-💡 Important tip: If you cancel a trip booked with transferred points, any refund will come back in the partner’s points—not your original bank points.
+💡 Important tip: If you cancel a trip booked with transferred points, any refund will come back in the partner’s points not your original bank points.
 For example, if you move 50,000 Chase points to Hyatt and end up cancelling your Hyatt booking, you’ll get Hyatt points back (if you meet Hyatt cancellation terms), not Chase points.

 The Good News